 In a rectangle, we need two distinct horizontal and two distinct verticals.

 So going by the logic of Combinatorial Mathematics we can choose 2 vertical lines and 2 horizontal lines to form a rectangle.
-And total number of these combinations is the number of rectangle possible in the grid.
+And total number of these combinations is the number of rectangles possible in the grid.

 Total Number of Rectangles in N*M grid: N+1C2 * M+1C2 = (N*(N+1)/2!)*(M*(M+1)/2!) = N*(N+1)*M*(M+1)/4

 This article is contributed by Pranav.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.